Back Pressure Relief Valve

 The correct device for any application has to be with the objective.

-- If you want to protect a pressurized system or vessel during an overpressure event, then the correct device is a relief valve.
+- The correct device is a relief valve if you want to protect a pressurized system or vessel during an overpressure event.

-- If you have a regulator that does not have an OPD and inlet is around 2PSI (or more), consider the Belgas 289 Type to adhere to the gas code.
+- If you have a regulator with no OPD and the inlet is around 2PSI (or more), consider the Belgas 289 Type to adhere to the gas code.

 Belgas Back Pressure Relief Valve

-We are now offering Belgas type 289 back pressure regulators that function as high flow relief valves with adjustable set points.
+We now offer Belgas type 289 back pressure regulators that function as high-flow relief valves with adjustable set points.
 The Belgas 289 comes in three variations for different applications.
-The P289 is standard for high pressure, L289 is for low pressure, while the F289 is for pilot operated.
+The P289 is standard for high pressure, the L289 is for low pressure, and the F289 is for pilot operated.

-The BelGAS P289 back pressure regulator performs as a high flow relief valve with an adjustable setpoint.
-It can serve as a standard relief valve to protect against over-pressurization in the downstream system.
-With its large diaphragm area and integral pitot tube booster, the Type P289 has a quick and smooth response to excessive pressure relief requirements, particularly within low-pressure settings.
+The BelGAS P289 back pressure regulator performs as a high-flow relief valve with an adjustable setpoint.
+It can be a standard relief valve to protect against over-pressurization in the downstream system.
+With its large diaphragm area and integral pitot tube booster, the Type P289 quickly and smoothly responds to excessive pressure relief requirements, particularly within low-pressure settings.
 Optional regulator rebuild kits are also available.

 F289 Pilot Operated Back Pressure Regulator

-The Belgas F289 is a Pilot Operated Back Pressure Regulator that functions as a high flow relief valve with an adjustable setpoint.
-Use the F289 in place of a standard relief valve to protect against overpressurization in the downstream system.
-The pilot regulator allows for accurate back pressure control with minimal buildup over the set pressure for the main valve’s full opening.
+The Belgas F289 is a pilot-operated back pressure regulator that functions as a high-flow relief valve with an adjustable setpoint.
+Use the F289 instead of a standard relief valve to protect against overpressurization in the downstream system.
+The pilot regulator allows accurate back pressure control with minimal buildup over the set pressure for the main valve’s full opening.

-If you’re in need of a natural gas regulator, simply message us with your needs.
+If you need a natural gas regulator, message us with your needs.

 Image by TheoRivierenlaan from Pixabay